Emna928/APT28-Blue-delta-emulation/README.md

 # APT28-Blue-delta-emulation
-This repository documents a purple team scenario emulating APT28 (Blue Delta) TTPs and the resulting incident investigation.
+This repository documents a purple team scenario emulating APT28 (Blue Delta) tactics, techniques and procedures (TTPs) (Spearphishing --> Credential dumping --> Exfiltration) and the resulting incident investigation.
 A malicious tool, NulltacKatz.py, was delivered via a phishing email.
 Once executed, it triggered a sequence of activities, including system discovery, privilege escalation, credential dumping, and data exfiltration.</br>
 The investigation focused on detecting, analyzing, and reconstructing the attacker's activities. </br>
 Sysmon logs, network traffic, and memory capture were analyzed as part of this process.</br>
 Detected behaviors were mapped to MITRE ATT&CK supported with timeline and corresponding evidences.